bobbygrdn/bobbygrdn/README.md

 Hello, My name is Robert Gordon
 =====================================================================================================================================

-Full-Stack Software Engineer with 10+ years of Operations Leadership experience.
 I bridge the gap between complex business logic and scalable technical solutions using AWS & React.

 I specialize in React, Node, TypeScript, and AWS, leveraging a decade of military leadership to bring a unique, process-oriented perspective to software development.
 My background in operations allows me not just to write code but to understand the high-level strategic goals behind every feature.